willpuckett/kb_can/can.md

 ## The Canbus Bridge

 Klipper's host process runs on an sbc, so for it to talk to can devices, it will need to be attached to the canbus...
 Somehow...
-Most sbcs don't have canbus onboard (RK3568, RK3588, and RK3582 based devices do, but they'll need a transceiver), so most users add can connectivity via either SPI or a USB adapter.
+Most sbcs don't have canbus onboard (RK3568, RK3588, and RK3582 based devices do, but they'll need a transceiver), so most users add CAN connectivity via either SPI or a USB adapter.
 SPI adapters tend to require a little more work to configure, and, as a result, USB adapters have probably become more popular.

 This has been especially true since Klipper introduced canbus bridge mode.
-This mode allows capable mcus to be configured to bridge can communications via USB.
+This mode allows capable mcus to be configured to bridge CAN communications via USB.

 You might have seen devices such as the BTT U2C that operate solely as canbus bridges.
 These are very useful for working with older mcus that don't have can transceivers on board.
 They're probably a little easier to configure than soldering your own transceiver.
 Many STM devices can be configured to output the canbus signal on the USB port, and these devices allow connecting those directly, avoiding searching for available pins and soldering all together.

 The U2C bridge does require power, and if you're hoping to power your sbc with it, you'll have to get it from either your mcu's usb port, or so other available power pins.
 You may need to set a jumper to connect the usb port to the 5v rail, or solder over a diode on the usb VIN line.
-Consult your mcu's schematic and board drawings as necessary.
+Consult your board's schematic as necessary.

 ## Toolhead Boards

 Perhaps the most popular use of canbus in Klipper is the toolhead board.
 A tool tends to be an I/O dense region, usually incorporating at minimum fans, a heater, an ADC for temperature measurements, a bed probe, and a stepper driver for the extruder.
 All the I/O from the tool can be wired to the toolhead board, and only the 2 canbus and 2 power wires need be routed back to the primary mcu or U2C (depending on topology).
-Additionally, most if not all toolhead boards have their own 5v regulator, bringing a little extra breathing room to an often heavily loaded 5v rail on the main mcu, perhaps creating headroom for a few extra leds.
+Additionally, most if not all toolhead boards have their own 5v regulator, bringing a little extra breathing room to an often heavily loaded 5v rail on the main mcu.

+Utilizing a CAN Bus setup offers significant advantages in terms of modularity and flexibility.
+By reducing the amount of wiring needed it can help to make the overall setup easier to manage and modify, allowing for such things as different toolheads to be swapped out easily and quickly managed through the configuration files.

 <figure>
     <img src="https://raw.githubusercontent.com/willpuckett/kb_can/master/images/ebb42_mini_sb.jpeg"